Recently, we have been speaking of Catholic Counter Revolution.

 Yes so much more might be said in response to Paul Kingsnorth.
 And perhaps in a future weblog entry, I will.

-Finally, I am grateful to Paul Kingsnorth for the permission extended at his website to use his article under a creative commons license.
+Finally, I am grateful for the permission given by Paul Kingsnorth at his website to use his article under a Creative Commons license.
 (I have also broken up Kingsnorth’s longer paragraphs for easier assimilation in reading from a computer screen.)